Mukul Roy resigns as PAC chairman | Politics

 - India

-Senior TMC leader and MLA Mukul Roy on Monday submitted his resignation as chairman of the Public Accounts Committee in West Bengal Assembly to Speaker Biman Banerjee saying that his tenure was about to end.
+Senior TMC leader Mukul Roy Monday submitted his resignation as chairman of Public Accounts Committee in West Bengal Assembly to Speaker Biman Banerjee citing ill health.

+According to TMC sources, the top leadership of the party had asked Roy to resign as PAC chairman as he is absent from most of its meetings.

+''Roy used to remain absent from most of the meetings citing ill health and TMC senior MLA Tapas Roy used to chair them.
+Mukul Roy recently spoke to the party leadership and expressed his desire to step down from the post,'' a senior TMC leader said.

-The speaker had appointed him as PAC chairman in July last year, while opposition BJP had wanted its MLA Ashok Lahiri to head the committee.
+The speaker had appointed Roy as PAC chairman in July last year, while the opposition BJP had wanted its MLA Ashok Lahiri to head the committee.

-Banerjee had last month rejected the Leader of Opposition, Suvendu Adhikari's plea for disqualifying Roy as MLA saying he did not find merit in the argument of the petitioners.
+Banerjee had last month rejected the Leader of Opposition Suvendu Adhikari's plea for disqualifying Roy as MLA, saying he did not find merit in the argument.

-Ambika Roy, a BJP legislator, had moved Calcutta High Court in July last year challenging Roy's election as chairman of the Public Accounts Committee and prayed for the nomination of an opposition member to the post as per tradition.
+Ambika Roy, a BJP legislator, had moved Calcutta High Court in July last year, challenging Mukul Roy's appointment as PAC chairman and prayed for the nomination of an opposition member to the post as is the tradition.

+Reacting to the Roy's resignation, West Bengal BJP spokesperson Samik Bhattacharya said he should have resigned ''long back''.

+''First, Roy's appointment as PAC chairman itself was unethical and unconstitutional.
+The post of PAC chairman belongs to the opposition leader.
+He should have resigned long back,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)